arjunekk/anamoly/README.md

 An end-to-end AI system that simulates automated visual inspection in a manufacturing environment.
-Detects product defects, localizes them via anomaly heatmaps, estimates severity, generates maintenance recommendations, stores inspection history, and visualizes results on a dashboard.
+Detects product defects, localizes them via anomaly heatmaps, estimates severity, generates maintenance recommendations, stores inspection history, visualizes results on a dashboard, and generates downloadable PDF inspection reports.

 Built as a modular, phase-by-phase project — currently supports the **bottle** category from the MVTec AD dataset.